WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
-The Flender is the Leader of the Phantoms.
+The Flender is the Leader of the Phantoms
 ### Location
 The Flender is located on top of a quarts tower.
 To summon the Flender, simply walk near this tower and it will spawn.